When I began my business in 2008, I came from PR agency land and custom publishing, so I structured my business the same way.

 Your business model is how you make money: selling products face-to-face; selling products online; selling one-to-one services by either project/outcome or hourly (or per day); selling services online to many.
-Within these four basic building blocks are a myriad of brilliant possibilities, most of which you and I have never heard of.
+Within these four basic building blocks are a myriad of brilliant business model possibilities, most of which you’ve likely not heard of.

 Each has their pros and cons.
 There is no ‘magic bullet’ and no guarantees.
 Many small businesses are a hybrid, which somewhat lowers your risk, but also means that you’ll need more diverse skills.

 My partner and I are both self-employed and both work from home, with our two primary school-aged daughters.
 We travel overseas for a holiday once or twice a year, as well as traveling a lot within Australia.